tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 #### 2.2.2 Example Implementation of a Function to Assess Empty (non-normative)

 Here is a Java function to evaluate Empty, using trim() to exclude U+0020 (space), U+000A (LF), U+000D (CR) and the other non-printing characters in the unicode range U+0000 to U+0020, and also evaluating null as Empty.
-Test `Implementations` can reuse a function like this for any Test that evaluates `bdq:Empty` in its `Specification`.
+Test implementations can reuse a function like this for any Test that evaluates `bdq:Empty` in its `Specification`.

     public boolean isEmpty(String aString)  {
         boolean result = true;